getupforone/getupforone.github.io/_posts/2017-12-13-nvidia-graphic-driver-install.markdown

 Disable the Kernel nouveau by typing the following commands(nouveau-kms.conf may not exist,it is ok):

->>echo options nouveau modeset=0 | sudo tee -a /etc/modprobe.d/nouveau-kms.conf
+$echo options nouveau modeset=0 | sudo tee -a /etc/modprobe.d/nouveau-kms.conf

 build the new kernel by:
->>sudo update-initramfs -u
+$sudo update-initramfs -u

-reboot
+$sudo reboot